MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.People/Update-MgUserProfileName.md

   - `[WebAccountId <String>]`: key: id of webAccount
   - `[WorkPositionId <String>]`: key: id of workPosition

-LASTMODIFIEDBY `<IMicrosoftGraphIdentitySet>`: identitySet
+LASTMODIFIEDBY <IMicrosoftGraphIdentitySet>: identitySet
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Application <IMicrosoftGraphIdentity>]`: identity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DisplayName <String>]`: The display name of the identity.
-Note that this might not always be available or up to date.
-For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+This property is read-only.
-    - `[Id <String>]`: Unique identifier for the identity.
+    - `[Id <String>]`: The identifier of the identity.
+This property is read-only.
   - `[Device <IMicrosoftGraphIdentity>]`: identity
   - `[User <IMicrosoftGraphIdentity>]`: identity

-PRONUNCIATION `<IMicrosoftGraphPersonNamePronounciation>`: personNamePronounciation
+PRONUNCIATION <IMicrosoftGraphPersonNamePronounciation>: personNamePronounciation
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DisplayName <String>]`:
   - `[First <String>]`: